numberscope/frontscope/doc/onboarding.md

 # Numberscope onboarding

+## A note on commands

+Unless otherwise specified, all commands we ask you to run are supposed to be run in a Terminal emulator using a shell like Bash or Zsh (on Linux and macOS) or in Git Bash (on Windows).

 ## Accounts, etc.

 (Steps 2 and 3 only apply to the members of the CU Boulder Experimental